jpw1991/chebs-necromancy/ChebsNecromancy/Package/README.md

 Date | Version | Notes
 --- | --- | ---
+22/12/2023 | 4.4.2 | Permit PvP - if enabled, minions will attack players and creatures that are not their owner.
 29/11/2023 | 4.4.1 | Fix issue of configs not syncing reliably
 22/11/2023 | 4.4.0 | Fix problem of phylactery not reliably working by overhauling its checking mechanism to be done via RPCs between server and client.
 10/10/2023 | 4.3.2 | hildr's request changed Text to TextMeshProUGUI (the new Unity UI text), which broke the wand keyhints.
 This is now fixed